Meet the Team

 "I started working here when given an opportunity to grow as an individual, a professional, and as a student.
 It didn’t take long to understand all the good work we do here for our community and want to be an active participant in the process of moving our department forward and reaching broader audiences.
 This office is not only educational, it opens doors for cultural appreciation and understanding as well as the commemoration of the past and present.
 Here, I am able to be an advocate for change, education, remembrance, and an ally to all."

-Student Assistant, Holocaust Resource Center
+Student Assistant, Holocaust Resource and Education Center

 Ashley Acevedo, Art Education